What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-The minimum share capital of a private limited company is €50,000.
-The payment of 70% of share capital paid in cash may be postponed for a five year’s period.
+The minimum share capital of a corporation is €50,000.
+The payment of 70% of share capital paid in cash may be postponed for a five (5) year's period.

 Incorporation may be undertaken by representatives appointed under Power of Attorney.